 If you do develop symptoms, you’ll likely notice some of these common ones:

 - inflamed, flushed, or swollen skin around your vagina and vulva

-- change in the amount and color of discharge from the vagina
+- a change in the amount of vaginal discharge

 - pain or burning during urination